logc/logc.github.io/_src/posts/2017-08-15-some-git-aliases.md

 $ git discard (git lsmodified)
 ```

 `mkbranch` and `rmbranch` are also quite useful to me.
-I tend to see Git
+I tend to see Git as a
-sometimes as a file system: sometimes I start to type `ls -l` when I actually
+file system: sometimes I start to type `ls -l` when I actually need `git
-need `git status`.
-In that mindset, I tend to identify branches with
+status`.
+In that mindset, I tend to identify branches with directories, and
-directories, and therefore creating and deleting them as if they were
-directories makes sense.
+therefore creating and deleting them as if they were directories makes sense.